henatan99/apple-main-webpage-/README.md

 ## Getting Started

-**Just clone this repo and open index.html file in your browser then you are good to go.**
+**Just clone this repo and open the index.html file in your browser then you are good to go.**

 ## Authors